 The option of completing the three components is available for teachers in lieu of taking college courses to earn the Autism Spectrum Disorder Endorsement.
-In order to satisfy specialization requirements in Rule 6A-4.01796, Florida Administrative Code, participants must have a bachelor's or higher degree with certification in any exceptional student education area and complete 12 semester hours or 240 inservice hours including the following: nature of autism spectrum disorder, use of assistive and instructional technology and natural, alternative and augmentative communication systems for students with ASD, behavior management and positive behavior supports for students with ASD, and field based experience with students with ASD.
-Nature and Needs, Assessment, and Diagnosis of Students with ASD with Field Experience, Applied Behavior Analysis and Positive Behavior Supports for Students with ASD with Field Experience, and Assistive/Instructional Technology and Natural/Augmentative Communication Systems for Students with ASD with Field Experience.
+In order to satisfy specialization requirements in Rule 6A-4.01796, Florida Administrative Code, participants must have a bachelor's or higher degree with certification in any exceptional student education area and complete 12 semester hours or 240 inservice hours including the following: Nature and Needs, Assessment, and Diagnosis of Students with ASD with Field Experience, Applied Behavior Analysis and Positive Behavior Supports for Students with ASD with Field Experience, and Assistive/Instructional Technology and Natural/Augmentative Communication Systems for Students with ASD with Field Experience.